 Layer 0

-At its core, Layer Zero encompasses three main components: internet infrastructure, hardware, and networking connections.
-These elements work together to provide the essential groundwork for seamless blockchain operations.
+At its core, Layer Zero brings together three main components: internet infrastructure, hardware, and networking connections.
+These three work in concert to give every layer above them a stable, reliable environment to operate within.

 - Internet Infrastructure: The internet serves as the global communication channel for blockchain networks, enabling nodes to transmit, validate, and synchronize transactions across the globe.
 Without reliable internet infrastructure, decentralized networks would be unable to maintain their consensus and real-time synchronization, leading to potential inconsistencies in the ledger.